cZikos/Personal-projects/README.md

 # Personal-projects

-This is a repo for storing my personal developement projects.
+This is a repo for storing my university and other personal projects.